United Service Organization (Neb.) [RG1331.AM]

 This collection consists of records documenting the activities of the United Service Organization in Nebraska.
 The material in this collection is divided into four series: (1) Correspondence, 1942-1946; (2) Financial Records, 1946; (3) Printed Material; and (4) Miscellaneous.

 Note: The photo component for this collection [RG1331.PH] contains various photographs and negatives relating to the USO in Nebraska.
 Ask a staff member for assistance with the photos.
-For related materials held by the Nebraska State Historical Society, see the bottom of this page.
+For related materials held by History Nebraska, see the bottom of this page.

 INVENTORY